OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 #### Test the generated add-in

-Before going any further, let's test the basic add-in that the generator created to confirm that the project is setup correctly.
+Before going any further, let's test the basic add-in that the generator created to confirm that the project is set up correctly.

 1. At the command prompt, make sure you are in the root directory of your project, and enter `npm start`.
 This will start a web server at `https://localhost:3000`.

 1. Open either Internet Explorer or Microsoft Edge and navigate to `https://localhost:3000`.
 If the page loads without any certificate errors, proceed to step 4.
 If your browser indicates the site's certificate is not trusted, proceed to the next step.

-1. Office Web Add-ins should use HTTPS, not HTTP, even when you are developing.
+1. Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If your browser indicates the site's certificate is not trusted, you will need to add the certificate as a trusted certificate.
 See [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for details.

     > [!NOTE]
     > Chrome (web browser) may continue to indicate the the site's certificate is not trusted, even after you have completed the process described in [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
 Therefore, you should use either Internet Explorer or Microsoft Edge to verify that the certificate is trusted.

 1. After your browser loads the add-in page without any certificate errors, follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the **manifest.xml** file that's located in the root directory of the project.

-1. In Outlook, open a message and choose the **Display all properties** button.
-If everything's been setup correctly, the task pane will open and render the add-in's welcome page.
+1. In Outlook, open an existing message and select the **Display all properties** button.
+If everything's been set up correctly, the task pane will open and render the add-in's welcome page.

     ![A screenshot of the button and task pane added by the sample](images/addin-tutorial/button-and-pane.PNG)

 ## Define buttons

-Now that you've verified the base add-in works, you can customize it to add additional functionality.
+Now that you've verified the base add-in works, you can customize it to add more functionality.
 By default, the manifest the generator created only defines buttons for the read message window.
 Let's update the manifest to remove the buttons from the read message window and define two new buttons for the compose message window:

 - **Insert gist**: a button that opens a task pane